Generating Sentences by Editing Prototypes: Experiments

-In this section, we investigate learned semantics of the \textsc{NeuralEditor}, focusing on the two desiderata discussed in Section \ref{sec:problem}: semantic smoothness, and consistent edit behavior.
+In this section, we investigate the learned semantics of \textsc{NeuralEditor}, focusing on the two desiderata discussed in Section \ref{sec:problem}: semantic smoothness, and consistent edit behavior.

 In order to establish a baseline for these properties, we consider existing sentence generation techniques which can sample semantically similar sentences.
-We are not aware of other approaches which attempt to learn a vector space for edits, but there are many approaches which learn a vector space for sentences.
-Of particular relevance is the sentence variational autoencoder (SVAE) which also imposes semantic structure onto a latent vector space, but uses the latent vector to represent the entire sentence, rather than just an edit.
+The most similar language modeling approach which can capture semantics is the sentence variational autoencoder (\textsc{SVAE}) which imposes semantic structure onto a latent vector space, but uses the latent vector to represent the entire sentence, rather than just an edit.

 To use the SVAE to ``edit'' a target sentence into a semantically similar sentence, we perturb its underlying latent sentence vector and then decode the result back into a sentence --- the same method used in \newcite{bowman2016continuous}.

 \paragraph{Semantic smoothness.}

 A good editing system should have fine-grained control over the semantics of a sentence: i.e., each edit should only alter the semantics of a sentence by a small and well-controlled amount.
 We call this property semantic smoothness.